cs-util-com/cscore/README.md

 **•**
 [**Getting started**](#-getting-started)

+`cscore` is a lightweight library providing commonly used helpers & patterns for both your pure `C#` and `Unity` projects.

+Fewer 3rd party libraries and dependencies included in a project means fewer code and complexity which in the end leads to less bugs.
+On the other hand having zero dependencies very likely means that a few fundamental concepts and patterns you will have to implement over and over for each new project.
+This repo tries to provide a single source for a few simple to extend features to make sure these work great together and build up on each other.
+Some things like logging, communication of components, dependency and state management, easy to use IO and similar fundamental challenges in software are things all applications benefit from.

+This is why I think it makes sense to put this into a single compact `core` library with great test coverage and great documentation.
+And these two can go hand in hand, well written tests can serve as a easy to understand documentation + usage examples, which automatically stay up to date since they have to change with the code over time.
+That's how the unit tests in this project ensure all features are well tested and documented. **See below** for some extracts from these tests.

+All components are loosly coupled so that components can be used individually when needed without deep knowledge about the full cscore library required.

 #  Overview
 The following summary gives a quick overview of all library features:

 ### Pure C# Components
 The aim of the cscore package as to stay is slim/minimal as possible while including the feature and functionality typical projects would benefit from.